Here is where we lay out everything you need to know about UTI antibiotics. If you’ve ever googled questions like…

 One major difference we see between the diagnosis of recurrent UTI and Interstitial Cystitis is the treatment prescribed.

-Females in the recurrent UTI boat are very likely to be prescribed UTI antibiotics at the onset of each acute episode, just as they would be for their first ever UTI.
+Females in the recurrent UTI boat are very likely to be prescribed UTI antibiotics for each acute episode, just as they would be for their first ever UTI.
 This happens whether or not their urine has been tested, and whether or not such testing provides a positive result.

 Females diagnosed with IC, on the other hand, are not treated with antibiotics.
 The guidelines published by the American Urological Association in 2011 do not recommend antibiotic treatment for IC.